 3. Canister Filters

 Canister filters are highly efficient, but they are not cheap.
 There is no need to get one unless your tank is at least 30~40 gallon (110~150L).
 I might be biased.
-This is my favorite type of filter system because of its high efficiency and 0 noise level.
+It is my favorite type of filter system because of its high efficiency and 0 noise level.

 4. Wet/Dry Filters